FloFincke/FaceDetection/Readme.md

 Helper classes allows easily to use iOS video apis.
 You are welcome to use these code for your project.

 ## How To:
-Capture session starts if and only if there are video and audio recording permissions
+Capture session starts if and only if there are video recording permissions

+## Changes to original
+To embed this prototype into a design fiction story about a lie detection software, I added the following functionality:
+* [x] Switch to back facing camers
+* [x] Invisible buttons to toggle overlay color (green, red, and transparent)

 ## License